 This opened soon after an earlier pub of same name closed in Ipswich Street.
 This pub subsequently closed on May 6th, 1958.
 This pub then re-opened at the beginning of December 2009 after a 51 year closure.

 This pub has three hand-pumps.
 Beers are mainly from East Anglia, though some may be sourced from other regions.

-The first pub beer festival was held in September 2010; we hope its success will lead to more.
+The first pub beer festival was held in September 2010.

-Listed historically in Stowupland.
+The pub was listed historically in Stowupland.